WalletConnect/walletconnect-specs/docs/blockchain-rpc/hedera-rpc.md

 ### Error

-In certain conditions, the Hedera network with return a response that signifies a pre-processing validation error, for example, when the transaction has expired.
+In certain conditions, the Hedera network will return a response that signifies a pre-processing validation error, for example, when the transaction has expired.
 In these cases, wallets will return an error with the following format:

     1. `Object` - Result of transaction submission to Hedera network 1.1. `code` : 9000 - the reserved Wallet Connect error code for unknown or errors not related to the Wallet Connect protocol